ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 molecule test
 ```

-The command `molecule test` will spin up VirtualBox VMs for all the OSes we support and run the role(s). *Do this before committing code.* If you are committing code for only one OS and can not create the fix/feature for the other operating systems then please [file a seperate issue](https://gitlab.com/ProfessorManhattan/Playbooks/-/issues/new) to track the unworking OSes.
+The command `molecule test` will spin up VirtualBox VMs for all the OSes we support and run the role(s). *Do this before committing code.* If you are committing code for only one OS and can not create the fix or feature for the other operating systems then please [file an issue](https://gitlab.com/ProfessorManhattan/Playbooks/-/issues/new) so someone else can pick it up.

 ### Idempotence